Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Numerical Results

-This defines a multiscale forward map ${G}(\theta)$ for $\theta = (r,b) \in \mathbb{R}^2_{+}$.
-Specifically, ${G}(\theta)$ is a noisy approximation of the infinite-time average of the first and second moments, with noisy rapid fluctuations caused by the use of a finite-time average.
-Although the fine-scale fluctuations are not periodic as considered in the mean-field analysis of the ELS or EKS, we shall demonstrate numerically that the general conclusions remain valid.
-To ensure that there is minimal correlation between subsequent evaluations of the forward map, we set the initial condition of \eqref{eq:lorenz63}, at each step of the sampling algorithm and for each ensemble member, to be the the state of the dynamical system from the previous ODE solve, for the same ensemble member, evaluated at a large random time $T \gg 10$.
-Following \cite[Section 5]{cleary2020calibrate} we estimate the covariance $\Gamma_{o}$ using long-time series data.
-Specifically, we use time-averages of $\varphi$ evaluated over trajectories of \eqref{eq:lorenz63} using the true parameter values over $360$ units.
-This is split into windows of size $10$ where the first $30$ units of time are neglected.
-Given observation data $y$, the resulting negative log-likelihood function is given by
+We then solve the inverse problem using \od{the} time discretization of the EKS SDE \eqref{eq:eksN}.
+To ensure that there is minimal correlation between subsequent evaluations of the forward map, we set the initial condition of \eqref{eq:lorenz63}, at each step of the sampling algorithm and for each ensemble member, to be the state of the dynamical system from the previous ODE solve, for the same ensemble member, evaluated at a large random time $t \gg 10$.